 Also, I increased my calories mainly by increasing my carb intake.
 I didn’t go crazy though.
 I stuck to better choices like wild rice instead of white rice, yams instead of potatoes, steel-cut oats instead of instant oatmeal, and so on.
 I also made sure to eat fruits and vegetables from all colors of the rainbow.
 After a workout, I would spike insulin with high-glycemic carbs like bananas and pineapple.

 Since I was breaking many of the sacred rules on this program, I was anticipating a negative outcome, but the results were quite positive.
 I packed on muscle, felt strong, and had plenty of energy.

 Believe me, you could count on one hand the average number of reps I would normally perform in a set, and many times I could say my full name twice before completing a repetition.
 That’s how slow I typically go!
 So this strategy was bit of a shock to my system, and my system responded favorably to the new stimulus.

 I’ll tell you what grew on this program: my arms, shoulders, chest, back, thighs, abs, calves, and forearms.
 My chest and arms, in particular, caught peoples’ attention.
 I received a lot of compliments on those two body parts.

 The bottom line is that the plan worked!

 When your training is in a rut, you need to change things to start getting results again.
 Often, minor changes are enough to get the ball rolling, but sometimes you need a drastic overhaul that may involve breaking a few rules along the way.
-If you’ve been working on the myofibrillar end of hypertrophy, try going sarcoplasmic for a while like I did.
+If you’ve been working on the myofibrillar end of hypertrophy, try going sarcoplasmic for a while as I did.
 It can stimulate new muscle growth.

 By the way, I saw G the other day.
 It’s been 5 years since the Speedo incident and he continues to look jacked, his marriage is going stronger than ever, and that smile is still there!